Talk Therapy: How To Quit Netflix

 - Tennis rackets.
 For tennis.
 Obviously.

 - Noise-cancelling headphones.
 Listen (Ha!
-Irony), without Netflix, I will need to other things to fill my time.
+Irony), without Netflix, I will need other things to fill my time.
 One of those things is going for walks.
 Going for walks can be so very, very boring.
 That is unless you have a nice podcast or two queued up.
-And podcasts are way better when you can't hear anything but the voice of Ira Glass...or the ring of a bike messenger passing on your left as you decided to cross the road without looking...
+And podcasts are way better when you can't hear anything but the voice of Ira Glass - things such as the ring of a bike messenger passing on your left as you decided to cross the road without looking...

 - The Walking Dead: The Game, Life Is Strange, or any other narrative-based game.
 Because if you can't watch a television show or film, the next based thing is to be the television show or film.
 Let Kenny die, don't let Kenny die.
 You decide....(die, Kenny, die!)

-If you can arrange for all that, you're lamost home.
-Almost, because there is one, last thing you have to do to prepre for a Netflix-free life.
+If you can arrange for all that, you're almost home.
+Almost, because there is one last thing you have to do to prepre for a Netflix-free life.
 Like my pal Renton, you gotta get in one big, final hit.
-I’m not going to follow his example to a ‘t’, cause it’s impossible to make Netflix a suppository and shove it up…there...but it Netflix is like a suppository for the eyeballs.
+I’m not going to follow his example to a ‘T’, cause it’s impossible to make Netflix a suppository and shove it up…there...but it Netflix is like a suppository for the eyeballs.

 Make a list of the five movies you need to watch before going off.
 Then hammer them out in one weekend.
 I chose A Bigger Splash, Miami Vice, Green Room, The Witch, and To Kill A Mockingbird.
 Wish me luck!